 - Keep uncooked meats separate from vegetables.

-- Wash your hands, as well as knives and cutting boards, after they’ve touched uncooked foods.
+- Wash your hands, knives and cutting boards after they have touched uncooked foods.

 - Thoroughly cook leftover foods and ready-to-eat foods such as hot dogs until they are steaming hot.